-As an experienced photographer, I use it to express and manifest my artistic vision.
-Street photography/social documentary is my favourite genre.
-I also enjoy Portraiture, landscapes and abstract.
-Landscapes are often thought of as traditional scenic images, but I think there are lots of artistic images, and often more interesting ones to be had in urban/City settings.
+As an experienced photographer I use it to express and manifest my artistic vision.
+Street photography and social documentary is my real passion but I indulge in other genres, land/cityscapes etc. Landscapes are often thought of as traditional scenic images, but I think there are lots of artistic images and often more interesting ones to be had in urban/city settings.
 I exhibit my work in both solo and collaborative shows.
 My last exhibition was a collection of my street images 'Street Life' at the Islington Arts Factory, London.
 It was well received, comments such as "superb"

 I have been inspired by all the greats of photography, such as Henrie C Bresson, I like the surrealism influence in Bressons work, Robert Capa, Eve Arnold, Lewis Hine, Weegee (Arthur Fellig), Ansel Adams, Sebastio Salgado and Don McCullin to name a few.

 Click on the Photo Gallery Link to view my work.
 Its worth pointing out that my images are best viewed as gallery sized prints, rather then the small previews here.
-Check out my fb and instagram pages via the Links page too.
+Check out my fb and instagram pages via the Links page.
 Thank you, Tim.

 More about: My journey into photography